th-koeln-intia/ip-sprachassistent-team4/docs/pages/technology_evaluation/rhasspy.md

 </details>

 # Rhasspy
+[Rhasspy](/pages/knowledge/rhasspy) is an open source, fully offline set of voice assistant services for many human languages ([see rhasspy.readthedocs.io](https://rhasspy.readthedocs.io/){:target="_blank"}).
+Rhasspy combines all needed tools for a voice assistant, from wake word to intent handling.

-# Adventages
+# Advantages

-## Keep Your Privacy
+- It is easy to install Rhasspy with an installation script

-Unlike other voice assistants like Google, Alexa, etc, Rhasspy doesn’t share data across the internet and this is very interesting for people, who are concerned about their privacy.
+- Unlike other voice assistants like Google, Alexa, etc, Rhasspy does not share data across the internet and this is very interesting for people, who are concerned about their privacy

-## Extendable

-Once you have rhasspy as your voice assistance you can add additional features for your needs.
-For example it is possible to train rhasspy to use your own voice for text to speech engine.
+- Once you have chosen Rhasspy as your voice assistant, you can add additional features for your needs.
+E.g. it is possible to train Rhasspy to use your own voice for text to speech engine

-## Self Wake Word

-Unlike for example google assistant, you can set your own custom wake word with rhasspy and change it frequently as you want.

-## Automated installation

-It is possible to use a script or a docker to get rhasspy ready to use on other computers.

-# Disadventages
+# Disadvantages

-## Not easy to setup

-To get rhasspy running on a device like rhaspberry, many settings are required.
-In most of the cases, there is documentation available on web sites but they are not always updated and you need some more effort to get the correct setting.
-The information is also distributed on different pages and you need to find the relevant usages, which correspond to your current topic.
+- Not easy to set up.
+To get Rhasspy running on a device like Raspberry Pi, many settings are required.
+  In most of the cases, you can find problem solving on different websites, but they are not always updated.
+You need some more effort to get the correct setting

-## Speech-To-text is not reliable

-The Speech-To-text engine takes too much time to recognize a voice command and sometimes the recognition is not reliable.

-## Artificial Text-to-Speech voice

-Text-to-speech voice is very artificial and most of the time, much effort is needed to understand the output if you do not know what exactly is being spoken.

 ## Conclusion
-Rhasspy is a really nice system which can work very good after installation.
-It has some limitatations, that doesn't work well.
-Especially the speech to text system can be very annoying on the raspberry pi.
-Deepspeech ist build on a neural net and the raspberry pi is not build for such complex calculations.
-But if you have a clean installation of rhasspy the process time of rhasspy is really good.
-Keep it clean and your rhasspy will work well.
+Rhasspy is an easy-to-install control centre for various software, which together enable an offline-capable voice assistant.